Carrickfergus in Bloom

 Tree Week in Carrickfergus

-National Tree Week (27 November - 5 December 2010) is an annual festival to mark the start of the tree planting season, and a nationwide celebration of trees and woods.
+National Tree Week (end of November) is an annual festival to mark the start of the tree planting season, and a nationwide celebration of trees and woods.
 National Tree Week is a great chance for communities to do something positive for their local treescape.
 Across the Borough there will be lots of opportunities to plant trees.
-To celebrate National Tree Week, Carrickfergus Borough Council is inviting everyone to help make trees matter by planting and celebrating trees in National Tree Week.
+To celebrate National Tree Week, we are inviting everyone to help make trees matter by planting and celebrating trees in National Tree Week.

 We would like to hear from any group or individual that would like to take part in National Tree Week.
-Residents and groups who cannot take part in National Tree Week but would like to plant a tree in their own property can download an application or contact Carrickfergus Museum & Civic Centre.
+Residents and groups who cannot take part in National Tree Week but would like to plant a tree in their own property can download an application or contact Carrickfergus in Bloom.
 To keep in touch with all Carrickfergus in Bloom activities, join our mailing list.

 Help promote Tree Week in your community by downloading the Carrickfergus Tree Week poster.